All Episodes

 Peggy Noonan has, and let me find it.

-But she has a paragraph in this piece that I want to read to you about George Clooney.
+And she has a paragraph in this piece that I want to read to you about George Clooney.

-Because Peggy here is making a point that I have been trying to make recently about the media and how everybody gets caught up in the media, and whatever the media says becomes what people's lives are.
+Because Peggy here is making a point that I have been trying to make recently about the media and how everybody gets caught up in the media and whatever the media says becomes what people's lives are.

 She chose to write about it this way.